Stanley Edgar Hyman: Life

-Hyman was born in Brooklyn, the son of Moe Hyman, and raised Orthodox Jewish.
+Hyman was born in the Brooklyn borough of New York, the son of Moe Hyman, and raised Orthodox Jewish.
 He graduated from Syracuse University in 1940, where he met Shirley Jackson.
 After reading one of Jackson's stories, Hyman declared that he was going to marry the author.
 They had four children together.
 He was a staff writer for The New Yorker for much of his life, and although he did not possess a graduate degree, taught at Bennington College in Bennington, Vermont.
 From 1961 to 1965, Hyman was the literary critic of The New Leader.
 He did not believe in monogamy and had numerous affairs during their marriage, often with his students.
-According to Shirley Jackson's biographers, her marriage was plagued by Hyman's infidelities, notably with his former students, and she reluctantly agreed to his proposition of maintaining an open relationship.

 Hyman was a consistent supporter of his wife's work and resented the lack of recognition she received during her lifetime.
 He wrote, "I think that the future will find her powerful visions of suffering and inhumanity increasingly significant and meaningful, and that Shirley Jackson's work is among that small body of literature produced in our time that seems apt to survive."
-Hyman also controlled their finances (meting out portions of her earnings to her as he saw fit), despite the fact that after the success of "The Lottery" and later work she earned far more than he did.
+Hyman also controlled their finances (meting out portions of Jackson's earnings to her as he saw fit), despite the fact that after the success of "The Lottery" and later work she earned far more than he did.

 A year after Jackson's death in 1965, Hyman married Phoebe Pettingell, who had been a classmate of his daughter, Joanne, and his student at Bennington College.
 Three months after Hyman's death from a suspected heart attack on July 29, 1970, she gave birth to his last child, a son named Malcolm (1970–2009), who became a research fellow in the Department of Classics at Harvard University and later at the Max Planck Institute for the History of Science.

 Although more likely to be remembered today as the husband of Jackson (he edited a posthumous collection of her work), Hyman was influential in the development of literary theory during the 1940s and 1950s.
 Equally skeptical of every major critical methodology of his time, he worked out an early instance of a critical theory, exploring ways that critics can be foiled by their own methods.
 "Each critic," Hyman wrote in The Armed Vision, "tends to have a master metaphor or series of metaphors in terms of which he sees the critical function ... this metaphor then shapes, informs, and sometimes limits his work."
 Hyman saw it as his own critical task to point out these overriding themes by which, tacitly, other critics organized their work and their thinking.

 Hyman was also a noted jazz critic, who wrote hundreds of essays on the subject in addition to his career as a writer and teacher.
-He had an important influence on Ralph Ellison's career, but they had many disagreements.
+He had an important influence on Ralph Ellison's career, although they had many disagreements.